-Ranking High For Revenue: Why Salons Need SEO
+Ranking High For More Revenue: SEO For Salons

 In this post, we will touch on one aspect of an online presence that you cannot neglect if you want your salon to compete and bring in more revenue: ranking high in search results.
-SEO is a concern for most businesses nowadays, making it essential to address if you don’t want to be swallowed up in our attention economy.
+SEO for most salons is a concern nowadays, making it essential to address if you don’t want to be swallowed up in our attention economy.

-Before we dive into its benefits, let’s clear up the distinction between different types of SEO for small businesses.
+Before we dive into its benefits, let’s clear up the distinction between different types of SEO for salons.
 Firstly, there’s local search.
 Customers search for services in their local area, often with high intent to buy.
-These searches generate the “local pack,” the three Google business listings you see on the right side of the page.
+These searches generate the “local pack,” the top three Google business listings you see on the right side of the page.
 Secondly, there’s organic search.
 We’re all familiar with this one: these are the results that appear on the page below ads and the local pack, depending on your search.
 These two search varieties require different strategies but mutually reinforce one another.
-SEO success does require strong initial input and later maintenance, but it’s definitely worth it in the long-term.
+SEO success for salons in most cities does require strong initial input and later maintenance, but it’s definitely worth it in the short and long-term.

-To illustrate, here are three ways SEO proves its ROI.
+To illustrate, here are three ways SEO proves its ROI and an integral part of your salon marketing strategy.

 Customers Can Find You